 General.
-The Notes will be issued pursuant to the Indenture, to be dated the Closing Date (the "Indenture"), among the Issuer, Wells Fargo Bank, N.A., as Indenture Trustee, Exchange Administrator and Custodian, and Fannie Mae, as Administrator.
+The Notes will be issued pursuant to the Indenture, to be dated the Closing Date (the "Indenture"), among the Issuer, Citibank, as Indenture Trustee, Exchange Administrator and Custodian, and Fannie Mae, as Administrator.
 Pursuant to the Indenture, the Issuer will grant to the Indenture Trustee for the benefit of the Secured Parties, as their respective interests may appear, all of the Issuer's right, title and interest in, whether now owned or existing, or hereafter acquired or arising, the Collateral.
-The "Designated Q-REMIC Interests" will consist of (i) one or more interest only REMIC regular interests related to certain interest cash flows from the Reference Obligations and certain of the Uncovered Q-REMIC Loans (the "IO Q-REMIC Interest") and (ii) one or more subordinate REMIC regular interests related to the Reference Obligations (the "Subordinate Q-REMIC Interest"), in each case previously issued by a Fannie Mae trust pursuant to a master trust agreement dated as of May 1, 2018.
-On the Closing Date, Fannie Mae will contribute the Designated Q-REMIC Interests to the Issuer, the Issuer will pledge the Designated Q-REMIC Interests as Collateral under the Indenture, as described above.
-The Custodian will act as securities intermediary for the Designated Q-REMIC Interests, the Cash Collateral Account and the Eligible Investments in the Cash Collateral Account, as described below under "The Securities Account Control Agreement."
+The "Designated Q-REMIC Interests" will consist of (i) one or more interest only REMIC regular interests related to certain interest cash flows from the Reference

+Obligations and certain of the Uncovered Q-REMIC Loans (the "IO Q-REMIC Interest") and (ii) one or more subordinate REMIC regular interests related to the Reference Obligations (the "Subordinate Q-REMIC Interest"), in each case previously issued by a Fannie Mae trust pursuant to a master trust agreement dated as of May 1, 2018.
+On the Closing Date, Fannie Mae will contribute the Designated Q-REMIC Interests to the Issuer and the Issuer will pledge the Designated Q-REMIC Interests as Collateral under the Indenture, as described above.
+The Designated Q-REMIC Interests will be held in an account (the "Designated Q-REMIC Interests Account") established pursuant to the Indenture.
+The Custodian will act as securities intermediary for the Designated Q-REMIC Interests Account and the Cash Collateral Account, as described below under "The Securities Account Control Agreement."